Algebraic Riccati Tensor Equations with Applications in Multilinear Control Systems: Algebraic Riccati tensor equation

-Boyd, Balakrishnan and Kabamba \cite[Theorem 1]{boyd1989bisection} established a connection between the $H_{\infty}$ norm of the transfer function matrix and locations of eigenvalues of a related Hamiltonian matrix; see also Lemma 4.5 in \cite{zhou1998essentials}.
+Boyd, Balakrishnan and Kabamba \cite[Theorem 1]{boyd1989bisection} established a connection between the $H_{\infty}$ norm of a transfer matrix and locations of eigenvalues of a related Hamiltonian matrix; see also \cite[Lemma 4.7]{ZDG96}.
 The following result shows that this connection also holds in the tensor case.